 A study in France published in 2001 compared the relapse history of 643 people with MS with their vaccinations against tetanus, hepatitis B or influenza.
 The study found no evidence that vaccination increased the short-term risk of a relapse.

-In 2011, Argentinian researchers found that the risk of developing MS remained unchanged after vaccinations for BCG, hepatitis B, influenza, MMR, polio and typhoid fever.
+In 2011, Argentinian researchers found that the risk of developing MS remained unchanged after vaccinations for hepatitis B, influenza, MMR, polio and typhoid fever and the BCG vaccination for tuberculosis.
 Their results suggested that diphtheria and tetanus vaccination may be associated with a decreased risk of MS.

 A separate study by the same team, which involved only seven people, found that the yellow fever vaccine significantly increased the relapse risk.